inspire-eu-validation/view-service/iso-19128/at68-language-parameter.md

 **Purpose**:

-Test that the service accepts the parameter LANGUAGE to request the capabilities document in an specific language.
+Test that the service accepts the parameter LANGUAGE to request the capabilities document in a specific language.

 **Prerequisites**